mireo/can-utils/example/README.md

 ### Timestamp explanation

-CAN messages with IDs 4 and 6 (part of the `Energy` group) are packaged together, once every 500ms.
+CAN messages with IDs 4 and 6 (part of the `Energy` group) are packaged one after another, once every 500ms.

-Can messages with IDs 2, 3, 5, and 7 (part of the `GPS` group) are packaged together, once every 600ms.
+Can messages with IDs 2, 3, 5, and 7 (part of the `GPS` group) are packaged one after another, once every 600ms.

 A frame packet is produced every 2000ms, ready to be sent over the network, or stored locally.
 These frequencies were set in `example.dbc`.

 The signal values printed below are raw decoded bytes, and not scaled by the signal's factor or offset.

-# Sample output:
+# Example output:

 ```cmd
 Parsed DBC in 1ms